 Horses are the only known species reported to have been infected naturally from Pteropid bats.

 The predominant bat species in Victoria are grey-headed flying foxes which can be found in both urban and rural environments.
-Information about flying fox camp distribution and populations is collected via the National Flying-fox Monitoring Program and is available of the Department of Agriculture, Water and the Environment’s national flying-fox monitoring viewer.
+Information about flying fox camp distribution and populations is available of the Department of Fisheries and Forestry national flying-fox monitoring viewer.

 Flying-foxes are a protected species.
 They are critical to our environment because they pollinate our native trees and spread seeds.
 Without flying-foxes we would not have our eucalypt forests and rainforests.